 Our name comes from the small mountain, Tear Cap, that rises above our sawmill campus.
 (We pronounce it like "tear" that rhymes with "deer".)
 A local historian has given us a few reasons that the mountain itself was named Tear Cap.
 In the version we like best, the name comes from the amount of vetch (or tare) that grew on the hilltop, and eventually Tare Cap turned into Tear Cap.

 Chair making class with Greg Marston was a huge source of inspiration for Tear Cap Workshops - and future hands-on classes.
-Each student made a Welsh stick chair, using only hand tools.
+The first chairmaking class was held at Greg's shop in the early 2000's.
+Each participant made a Windsor chair, using traditional methods and hand tools.
+In 2016, Greg and Henry re-launched chairmaking class; this time each student made a Welsh stick chair again using traditional methods and hand tools.
 (In the picture above, Ben is shaping his chair legs with a shave horse.)
 We are currently fundraising for a dedicated woodworking classroom, making classes like these available year-round in Hiram.

-We co-hosted the Wood Innovators Conference that was held at the Hiram Works in October of last year.
+Tear Cap Workshops co-hosted the Wood Innovators Conference that was held at the old sawmill in October 2016.
 The conference featured many panelists and speakers from all over the world.
+In the photo above, Anthony Thistleton speaks about mass timber buildings.

 Press coverage from the event: http://www.pressherald.com/2016/10/20/conference-explore-next-generation-maine-wood-products/